thisismars-x/light/README.md

 this repository, to learn about the axioms of light ' HolyCode.
 [.]
 There is almost no runtime overhead for the editor [.]
 Praise God

+light is usable.
+I wrote a compiler with light as the primary code editor called Orthodox(github.com/thisismars-x/Orthodox), with ~10_000 loc.
 ```

 ![holy code editor](light.png)